 Programming of DFID’s bilateral funding is highly decentralized

 DFID manages the largest share of the UK’s ODA (80% in 2015).
-Programming of DFID’s bilateral funding is decentralized, as DFID’s country offices largely manage program development.
+Programming of DFID’s bilateral funding is largely decentralized, as DFID’s country offices mostly manage program development.
 Programming is based on the Treasury’s Comprehensive Spending Review (CSR), which sets DFID’s budget for the parliamentary term.
-Based on the CSR, DFID sets out high-level priorities in its multi-year Business Plan.
+Based on the CSR, DFID sets out high-level priorities in its multi-year business Plan.
 Reflecting the Business Plan’s priorities, DFID’s country offices develop Operational Plans (OPs), which guide DFID’s bilateral cooperation in-country.
 An OP includes indicative multi-year budgets for ‘strategic pillars’ (e.g., health), including ‘results targets’ to be achieved by the end of the OP period.
-Once the OP is finalized, country offices still have the opportunity to adjust during the annual budget process, based on the overall multi-year budget framework set by the CSR and DFID’s business plan.
+Once the OP is finalized, country offices will still have an opportunity to make adjustments during the annual budget process, based on the overall multi-year budget framework set by the CSR and DFID’s Business Plan.
 In addition, DFID headquarters originates and manages programs that go beyond the scope of a single country, such as specific thematic and regional initiatives.

 How will the UK’s ODA develop?

 - The UK government has pledged to continue to meet the UN target of spending 0.7% of its GNI on ODA.
 This means that ODA is likely to continue to grow in line with the growth of the UK economy.